Crypto137/Bifrost/README.md

 ## Additional Details

-Bifrost consists of three main parts:
+Bifrost consists of the following projects:

-- `Bifrost.Launcher` - a backend library.
+- `Bifrost.Core` - a backend library.

-- `Bifrost.ConsoleApp` - a very simple example program that demonstrates how to use Bifrost.Launcher.
+- `Bifrost.ConsoleApp` - a very simple example program that demonstrates how to use Bifrost.Core.

-- `Bifrost.Wpf` - a WPF-based graphical interface that uses Bifrost.Launcher.
+- `Bifrost.Wpf` - a WPF-based graphical interface that uses Bifrost.Core.

+- `Bifrost.Avalonia` - an experimental Avalonia-based GUI implementation.

-Bifrost.Launcher and Bifrost.ConsoleApp are cross-platform and should be able to target any .NET supported platform.
+Bifrost.Core and Bifrost.ConsoleApp are cross-platform and should be able to target any .NET supported platform.
 Bifrost.Wpf relies on WPF and requires Windows or compatible environment.